kennethtegrado/data-structures-in-javascript/readme.md

 -   **Edge** - the connection between vertices
 -   **Weighted/Unweighted** - values assigned to distances between vertices
 -   **Directed/Undirected** - directions assigned to distanced between vertices

+# Dijkstra's Algorithms

+An algorithm used for finding the shortest path from a vertex to another vertex on a graph